Dre Campbell Farm

 13 Natural Ways to Get Rid of Leaf-Footed Bugs

 Leaf-footed bugs are not dangerous, as they do not harm humans.
-However, when there is an infestation or the population gets out of control, it can cause damage to your crops.
+But an infestation or too many of these pests can damage your crops.

-When pests are destroying your crops, you have to figure out the best and safest options to control them to take better care of your plants.
+When pests are in your garden, you must find the best, safest ways to control them to protect your plants.

-Do not despair; there are different ways to get rid of these insects from your garden or house without using harsh chemicals.
-Sometimes multiple remedies can be most beneficial.
+Don’t despair.
+There are many ways to get rid of these insects from your garden or house without using harsh chemicals.

 Leaf-Footed Bug Identification

-Leaf-footed plant bugs are noticeable because their hind legs look like tiny leaves.
-They use their piercing-sucking mouthparts to mostly feed on the fruits and seeds of certain plants.
+These plant bugs are noticeable because their hind legs look like tiny leaves.
+They use their piercing-sucking mouthparts to feed on the fruits and seeds of certain plants.

 How to Get Rid of Leaf-Footed Bugs Naturally